wp-plugins/membees-member-login-widget/readme.txt

 == Changelog ==

-= 1.1.0 =
+= 1.1.1 =
-* Removed a small compatibility issue with some social sharing plugins that prevented the "fetching" of images from a WP post when a user was trying to share the post on a social network.
-The plugin now allows for pre-existing people in the WordPress Users table who possessed site admin roles and capabilities to inherit member roles defined and managed in Membee.
+* Removed an issue with a social sharing plugin that prevented the "fetching" of images from a WP post when a user was trying to share the post on a social network.
+The plugin now allows for people in the WP Users table with site admin roles to inherit member roles defined & managed in Membee.

 = 1.0.4 =
 * Revision to better take advantage of WordPress' ability to hide/display menu choices via the "Display In Menus" feature based on whether or not the site visitor has logged in